Jewish Holiday List

-When are Jewish holidays this year?
+When are the Jewish holidays this year?
 Use our updated Jewish holiday list to plan your celebrations and share traditions with family and friends.
-The following major holidays are happening in 2022 (Jewish Years 5782-5783).
-Note that holidays begin at sundown on the previous day.
+The following major holidays are happening in 2024 (Jewish Years 5784-5785).
+Please note that holidays begin at sundown on the previous day.

 Tu B’shevat - January 25